LattePandaTeam/Docs/content/sigma_edition/Display_Connection.md

 Additionally, Thunderbolt 4 supports higher power delivery, which means you can charge your display devices while using the Thunderbolt 4 port for video output.

-!!!
-Note
+!!! note
-   One Thunderbolt 4 supports up to 8K resolution and 60Hz refresh rate,  but only when connected to a single monitor and use a Thunderbolt 3/4 or USB 4 cable.
+    One Thunderbolt 4 supports up to 8K resolution and 60Hz refresh rate,  but only when connected to a single monitor and use a Thunderbolt 3 or 4, or USB 4 cable.

 ### What You Will Need